partounian/auto-git-pull/README.md

 $logger = new Logger('deployment');

-// Output log messages to screen
+// Output log messages to screen (on URL)
 $logger->pushHandler(
     new StreamHandler("php://output")
 );